larryknaebelobsidian/kingdom/Proposition 175. The doctrine of the Kingdom is greatly obscured and perverted by the prevailing one of the conversion of the world prior to the Advent of Jesus..md

 - Dr. Marsh (*Mem.* by his daughter)
 - . . . other scholars

-### Obs.
-9 presents 17 arguments against the Whitbyan theory
+### 17 arguments against the Whitbyan theory
+Obs.
+9

-### Obs.
-10 discusses other systems that adhere to the "conversion of the world" or similar.
+### Other systems that adhere to the "conversion of the world" or similar.
+Obs.
+10